 She began sharing practice with vulnerable populations in 2005, and was a senior teacher and Director of Teacher Trainings with Lineage Project, where she worked with incarcerated and vulnerable youth for ten years.
 During this time, she also facilitated a mindfulness and cognitive-based therapy intervention on Riker’s Island from 2009-2011, a partnership between New York University and the National Institute of Health.

 She is a co-founder of the Yoga Service Council at Omega Institute and the Meditation Working Group of Occupy Wall Street.
 Booker is a co-author of Best Practices for Yoga in a Criminal Justice Setting, a contributor to Georgetown Law’s Center on Poverty and Inequality’s report: Gender & Trauma—Somatic Interventions for Girls in Juvenile Justice, YOGA: The Secret of Life, and Sharon Salzberg’s book Happiness at Work.
 She is a graduate of Spirit Rock’s Mindful Yoga and Meditation training (2012), Community Dharma Leaders’ Training (2017), and will complete Spirit Rock’s four year Retreat Teacher Training in 2020.

 A Retreat for the LGBTQIA+ and Gender Non-Conforming Community

 These two weeks are a wonderful opportunity to practice together in support of opening into love and wisdom.
 You can come for just one or both weeks.
-Two weeks offers a unique length of time for us to strengthen the conditions for insight.
-Open to beginners and long standing students.
+Two weeks offer a unique length of time for us to strengthen the conditions for insight.
+Open to beginners and long-standing students.